LiuYuancheng/PLC_and_RTU_Simulator/README.md

 - Simulate the multiple PLCs master-slave connection (DCM-DCM with RS422 multi-dop connection).
 - Simulate the PLC access limitation (IP addresses allow read list / allow set list) config.

+In this document we will introduce the desing and 2 use case of the PLC emulation program.

 ------